-Office of Policy and External Affairs: Patent Law Harmonization
+Office of Policy and International Affairs: Patent Law Harmonization

 Standing Committee on Patents and the Trilateral “Reduced Package”